NOTE: This is version 1.0. A newer version 1.5 including forest loss through 2017 is availalbe.

 You can also analyze these results directly in Google Earth Engine using the asset ID

 UMD/hansen/global_forest_change_2013.
-If you are not yet an Earth Engine Trusted Tester, you may request access here.
+If you are not yet an Earth Engine user, you may sign up here.
 To help you get started we have made an introductory tutorial showing examples of how to use this data to do a variety of things, including generating indices from annual Landsat composites and computing tree loss per year for regions of interest.

 The pixel grid is aligned such that pixel centers (rather than edges) fall on the lines of integer latitude and longitude.
 As a result, in order for the granules to completely cover each 10x10 degree region, the granules overlap by one pixel on each side.
 You will need to account for this overlap if you are reassembling multiple granules into a single larger image.